 We clear the channel, pass through Presqu’ile Bay and are finally out on Lake Ontario.
 I was expecting rough conditions because of the strong winds, but it is better than expected with long, large rollers that the boat easily rides over with a minimal amount of crashing.
 I set the autopilot to Cobourg and we settle in for a long ride.

-Ana hooks us up with a marina booking at Cobourg, and is also getting periodic updates from Cabin Fever on their situation, which is not great.
-They were getting some smoke from their port engine and the local mechanic they found to take a look at it says he needs to order parts from Vancouver, so they are definitely not going to sail to Cobourg today, but they might try and rent a car to come and meet us for dinner.
+Ana hooks us up with a marina booking at Cobourg and is also getting periodic updates from Cabin Fever on their situation, which is not great.
+They were getting some smoke from their port engine and the local mechanic they found says he needs to order parts from Vancouver, so they are definitely not going to sail to Cobourg today, but they might try and rent a car to come and meet us for dinner.

 “Too bad we didn’t bring those beers along,” Tony says.